Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Results

 In these figures, the various columns from left to right represent column density maps of the ``central clouds'' for models B0, B1, B2, and B3 ($B_{x,0}=0$, $1$, $2$, and $3 \, \mG$, respectively) in face-on and edge-on views.
 The morphologies (in column density maps) are consistent with those reported by \citet[][see their models H, X25, and X50 in their Figure 1]{Heitsch+09}.

 From these figures, it is seen that {\it increasing the magnetic field strength prevents the cloud from reexpanding in the direction of the inflows, as well as from growing in the direction perpendicular to them} after they collide.
 This can be interpreted as an inhibition of the NTSI by the magnetic field \citep[see also,][]{Heitsch+07,Heitsch+09}.
-We speculate that this occurs because the magnetic field, which is parallel to the inflows, inhibits the transverse motions that would develop as a consequence of the NTSI,\footnote{Recall the NTSI acts by increasing the curvature of bending perturbations on the boundary of the dense compressed layer and pushing the gas towards the nodes of these perturbations.
-The gas therefore moves in a direction oblique to the inflows, effectively transferring part of the momentum from the inflows to the direction perpendicular to them \citep{Vishniac94}.
-The oblique convergence of gas at opposite sides of the nodes finally results in a compression and acceleration of the gas in the nodes parallel to the inflows, but moving in the opposite direction, which ultimately produces an expansion of the layer \citep[e.g., ] [] {FW06}.} and therefore allows for more efficient dissipation of the inflow kinetic energy by forcing a more focused collision of the two streams.
+We speculate that this occurs because the magnetic field, which is parallel to the inflows, inhibits the transverse motions that would develop as a consequence of the NTSI, and therefore allows for more efficient dissipation of the inflow kinetic energy by forcing a more focused collision of the two streams.

+To test for this speculation, in Fig. \ref{fig:pram_pmag} we plot the arit\-me\-tic average of the ram to magnetic pressure ratio ($\beta_{\rm ram} \equiv P_{\rm ram} / P_{\rm mag}$) in the dense slab ($n \gtrsim 100 \, \ppcc$) for models B1, B2, and B3.
+Based on simple pressure arguments, we expect the development of the NTSI roughly when $\beta_{\rm ram} > 1$ \citep{Heitsch+07}.
+Thus, for model B1 the NTSI operates readily once the slab forms, whereas for models B2 and B3 the instability starts to act after $t \sim 5 \, \Myr$.
+Interestingly, and regardless of the model, the ram pressure increases by roughly three orders of magnitude throughout the cloud evolution, whereas the magnetic pressure increases smoothly by only one order of magnitude, resulting in a net growth of the $\beta_{\rm ram}$ parameter, as shown in Fig. \ref{fig:pram_pmag}.